-"Give me your hands, let grief and sorrow still embrace his heart that doth not wish you joy."
+"Give me your hands, let grief and sorrow still embrace his

-So all ended happily.
+So, all ended happily.
 The ship was safe in the harbor, and next day they all set sail for Naples, where Ferdinand and Miranda were to be married.
 Ariel gave them calm seas and auspicious gales; and many were the rejoicings at the wedding.